M1 (İzmir Metro)

-The M1, also known as the Fahrettin Altay–Evka 3 Line (Narlıdere Kaymakamlık–Evka 3 Hattı), is the only active line of the İzmir Metro in İzmir, Turkey.
-The 27 km line runs from Fahrettin Altay station in the west to Evka 3 station in the east, consisting of 17 stations.
+The M1, also known as the Narlıdere Kaymakamlık–Evka 3 Line (Narlıdere Kaymakamlık–Evka 3 Hattı), is the only active line of the İzmir Metro in İzmir, Turkey.
+The 27 km line runs from Narlıdere Kaymakamlık station in the west to Evka 3 station in the east, consisting of 24 stations.
 Construction of the first stage of line began in 1992 and was completed in 2000, consisting of 10 initial stations.